5 min read

 Why Willow Is the Best Voice-to-Text Tool for Developers

-Willow delivers 4x faster development by letting you speak at 150 words per minute instead of typing at 40.
+Willow Voice delivers faster development by letting you speak at 150 words per minute instead of typing at 40.
 The context-aware AI understands technical vocabulary across any development tool without memorization or complex setup.
-By speaking function requirements to Cursor, explaining code logic in ChatGPT, or drafting technical documentation, you get near-instant transcription triggered through a simple hotkey that matches your current workflow.
+By speaking function requirements to Cursor, describing sprint tickets in Linear, filing PR descriptions through Claude Code, or drafting architecture docs, you get near-instant transcription triggered through a simple hotkey on Mac or Windows that matches your current workflow.
+SOC 2 Type II certified and HIPAA compliant, Willow is built for teams and organizations where security review is part of any tooling decision.

 By speaking freely, you can browse through ideas, test approaches, and maintain steady progress during long problem-solving sessions.